enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/react-remove-unneccessary-useeffect.md

 }
 ```

-## adjusting some state when a prop changes
+## Adjusting some state when a prop changes

 for example reset `selection` to `null` whenever the `items` change